SEI-08-Bahrain/u2_homework_apis/README.md

    - Display the information in a user-friendly and aesthetically pleasing manner.

 5. **Dynamic Content:**
    - Ensure that your application dynamically updates the views based on the information retrieved from the API.
-Use asynchronous JavaScript to handle data fetching.

 6. **Error Handling:**
    - Implement proper error handling for both API requests and any other potential issues that may arise during development.